ilswh/doggycafe/README.md

 ### Typography

-I chose Times New Roman although it is not made for the web, it is my favourite.
+I chose Times New Roman although it is not made for the web, it is my favourite as it gives me the feeling of having met before.
 I used icons from Font Awesome.
 Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.